-It’s easy to fund from outside accounts, transfer an existing IRA, or roll over an old 401(k).
+It’s easy to fund from outside accounts, transfer an existing IRA, or start to roll over an old 401(k).
 You’ll get 1% on top, no matter how much you transfer.
-Or with Robinhood Gold, you’ll get 3% (rollovers and transfers get 3% until April 30).
+Or with Robinhood Gold, you’ll get 3% on annual contributions.

 For illustrative purposes only.

-If you have a 401(k) already, you can still open an IRA and invest even more for your future (up to $6,500 for 2023, $7,000 for 2024).
-Robinhood is the only place that adds extra money on every dollar you deposit.
+If you’re maxing out a 401(k) already, you can still open an IRA and invest even more for your future (up to $7,000 for 2024).
+Robinhood is the only IRA that adds extra money on every dollar you deposit.

 Limitations apply to both types of retirement accounts.
 Please see the IRS's IRA Deduction Limits for more information.